rikiya-ohashi/ooservo/README.md

 # TekuteruServo

-TekuteruServo is a serial servo motor that can be used with the same feel as an SG90.
-It supports essentially unlimited rotation and enables high-precision position control.
+TekuteruServo is a serial servo motor that handles just like an SG90.
+It supports effectively unlimited rotation and offers high-precision position control.

-With a wide range of motion of ±5.96 million rotations and an angular precision of ±1°, it also supports real-time position feedback.
-It also adopts an API compatible with the standard Arduino Servo library, so you can use it with the same feel as a conventional PWM servo motor.
+It features a wide range of motion of ±5.96 million rotations with ±1° angular accuracy, and also supports real-time position feedback.
+It also adopts an API compatible with the standard Arduino Servo library, so it can be used just like a conventional PWM servo motor.

-The internal firmware is completely open, and with just one Arduino board you can freely rewrite the servo's program.
+The internal firmware is completely open, so with just a single Arduino board you can freely rewrite the servo's program.

-> **⚠ Important Note on Compatibility**
+> **⚠ Important Compatibility Note**
-> This library uses a dedicated serial protocol, which differs from PWM-based servo libraries.
-Therefore, it does not support standard PWM servos, and TekuteruServo cannot be controlled using the standard Servo.h library either.
+> This library uses a dedicated serial protocol and differs from PWM-based servo libraries.
+As a result, it does not support standard PWM servos, and you cannot control TekuteruServo using the standard Servo.h library either.

-**You can purchase the TekuteruServo hardware [here](https://tekuteru.handcrafted.jp/items/121327019)**
+**TekuteruServo hardware can be purchased [here](https://tekuteru.handcrafted.jp/items/121327019)**

-If you have any questions about TekuteruServo, you can ask the AI chat in this [Gemini Notebook](https://notebooklm.google.com/notebook/272725f0-6a1c-4c52-9597-6384a2f88f91).
+If you have any questions about TekuteruServo, you can ask in the AI chat on the [Gemini Notebook](https://notebooklm.google.com/notebook/272725f0-6a1c-4c52-9597-6384a2f88f91).

 ## Table of Contents